Tagirijus/freelance/README.md

 # Installation

-To be honest: totally helpless here.
-I have installed my tweaked version of `npyscreen` in the system and my freelance script in my folder, which I start with `python3 run.py`, when in the folder (I made some shortcuts, of course).
+To be honest: a bit helpless here.
+I have installed my tweaked version of `npyscreen` in the system.
+I did it with this command in the terminal:

+	pip3 install -U git+https://github.com/Tagirijus/npyscreen@NotifyInput

+My freelance script is in any folder, which I start with `python3 run.py`.

 This is probably totally noob-alike.
 Maybe somebody is going to improve it some day?

 # Usage